 - Apple.com: Mac Pro (Late 2013): Removing and installing flash storage

 Officially most sites list the maximum ram for the 2013 as 128.
 The Mac Pro 2013 uses PC3-15000 DDR3 ECC (1866 MHz) RAM, with 4 RAM slots.
 The Maximum DIMM size is 32 GB.
 Maxing out the RAM can be a somewhat pricey endeavor, but sites like aliexpress and eBay, meaning this can be done for under $450 USD.

 ThunderBolt 2 to PCIe

 The biggest modifications to the Mac Pro 2013 aren't internal, but rather massive PCIe enclosures that generally cost in the $1500-4000 range, making them often as expensive as the computer itself.
-There are a few options on the market like the Sonnet xMac Pro Server, which adds 3 full-length PCIe slots (you can see it on youtube), and the absolutely absurd JMR Quad Slot Expander adding 4 PCIe slots and 8 drive bay just to name a few.
-For the truly curious, can see the JMR expansion system innards.
+There are a few options on the market, slike the Sonnet xMac Pro Server, which adds three full-length PCIe slots (you can see it on youtube), and the absolutely absurd JMR Quad Slot Expander adding 4 PCIe slots and 8 drive bay just to name a few.
+For the truly curious, you can see the JMR expansion system innards.

 Not all PCIe enclosures support eGPUs.
 I've included in the eGPU section is a list of enclosures that support GPUs.

 There's a wide variety of Thunderbolt 2 products, chiefly storage systems (including RAID setups), and ThunderBolt 2 docks still on the market.
 Due to the sheer amount, I'm unable to list them all, but it's important to remember that a fair amount of functionality missing from the 2013 Mac pro can be recaptured with Thunderbolt 2 like previously mentioned, PCIe slots, eGPUs, and the like.